Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 # Other

 ## Yomichan Appearance
-If you want to follow my exact Yomichan popup appearance, set the following under (Yomichan settings) →  `Popup Appearance`:
+If you want to follow my exact Yomichan popup appearance:

+* Go to (Yomichan settings) →  `Popup Appearance`.
 * Set `Compact glossaries` to ON.
 * Set `Compact tags` to OFF.